vishwa24816/SIM/README.md

-# SIM - Simulated Crypto Exchange
+# Coin Veda - Simulated Crypto Exchange

 This is a Next.js application that provides a sophisticated crypto exchange platform.
 It displays simulated live market data, allowing users to view various crypto pairs, simulate buying and selling cryptocurrencies, and track their simulated portfolio.